Spark plug wires, also known as ignition wires, are essential vehicle components. They help transfer current from the coil to the spark plug.

 For this reason, most car owners have the question, “How long do Spark Plug Wires last?” on their minds, with no straightforward answer.

-While some say the general spark plug wire lifespan is 60,000, 70,000, to 257,000 miles, it isn’t certified yet.
+While some say the general spark plug wire lifespan is 60,000, 70,000, or 257,000 miles, it hasn’t been certified yet.

 However, conditions such as high temperature will reduce the lifespan of the spark plug wires.
 That’s why I advise getting a silicon-coated plug wire rather than a rubber-coated one.